 Need a quick sugar fix?
 Try these vegan banana and peanut butter chocolate bars that take only five ingredients and make the perfect no sugar added healthy treat.

 It’s no secret that I LOVE making my own version of classic nostalgic chocolate bars.
-In the past I’ve re-created my own version of a Snickers bar and a Twix bar (just in time for Halloween).
+In the past I’ve re-created my own version of a Snickers bar and a Twix bar.
 So this time, I’m taking it a step further by using bananas as my chocolate bar vehicle.
-If you don’t like bananas, you crazy.
+If you don’t like bananas, you’re crazy.
 If you do, read on to find out what is up.

 I wanted to try to make these banana peanut butter chocolate bars with as little sugar as possible and with only natural minimally processed sugars.
 The star in these bars are sticky medjool dates and natural unweetened peanut butter.
 These two ingredients work in perfect harmony together and make the creamiest gooey chocolate bar centre, plus bananas are also naturally sweet!

 Surprised you have leftovers?
-No need to fuss, throw these vegan bars in a freezer bag and keep them stored safely for the next time those cravings strike.
+No need to fuss.
+Throw these bars in a freezer bag and keep them stored safely for the next time those cravings strike.
 They’re actually delicious frozen (kinda like a frozen ice cream bar!!)You’re welcome.

 Totally!
-They’re not school safe (nut butter) and not great for young toddlers as whole peanuts can be a choking hazard, but you can easily make a batch without the peanuts to serve to your littles.
+They’re not school safe (nut butter) and not great for young toddlers as whole peanuts can be a choking hazard.
+However, you can easily make a batch without the peanuts to serve to your littles.